-- Can negatively affect blood flow: Particular movements like closed twists, can inhibit the amount of blood that is flowing to your baby (source).
-This is why you should notify your instructor that you are pregnant or take a prenatal yoga class designed for pregnant woman.
+- Can negatively affect blood flow: Particular movements like closed twists can inhibit the amount of blood that flows to your baby (6).
+You should always notify your instructor that you are pregnant or take a prenatal yoga class designed for pregnant women.

 - Can compress your uterus: Poses that require you to lay down on your belly can compress your uterus, which is not good for you or your baby.

-- Can compress blood vessels: By lying flat on your back, you can compress the aorta and vena cava (source).
+- Can compress blood vessels: By lying flat on your back while pregnant, you can compress the aorta and vena cava (7).

 - Can move your baby out of the birthing position: If you choose to do inversions once your baby is in the proper birthing position, there is a chance your baby will flip and possibly become breech.

 - Potential falls: Some yoga poses require you to have a great deal of balance.
-That might be something you lack at this time, so you should avoid poses that require you to stand on one leg, or use reliable support.
+That might be something you lack at this time, so you should avoid poses that require you to stand on one leg, or you should use reliable support when doing so.

-If you have never done yoga, it is important you focus specifically on prenatal yoga to stay safe.
-Someone who is experienced with yoga can still partake in her normal routine, but needs to include modifications.
+If you have never practiced yoga, it is important you focus specifically on prenatal yoga to stay safe.
+Someone experienced with yoga can still partake in her regular routine but needs to include modifications.

-To ensure maximum safety, there are some precautions that you can take (source):
+To ensure maximum safety, these are some precautions you can take (8):

 - Try to avoid or limit yoga during the first trimester.